 Adding a room, renovating a basement, or doing some much-needed repairs?
 Finding a good contractor is important — a home improvement project gone wrong can cost you.
 A good ad isn’t proof a contractor does quality work.
 Find out for yourself.
-Check with friends, neighbors, or co-workers who’ve had improvement work done, and check out a contractor’s reputation on online ratings sites you trust.
+Check with friends, neighbours, or co-workers who’ve had improvement work done, and check out a contractor’s reputation on online review sites you trust( Like Trusted Regina ).
 Get written estimates from several firms, keeping in mind the lowest bidder may not be the best choice.
 Also important: know the signs of a scam.

 Finding a Contractor